SabinaWinehouse/web_project_4/README.md

-# Project 6: Around The U.S.
+# Project 7: Around The U.S.

-## This is the sixth project of the Web Development program at Practicum by Yandex.
+## This is the seventh project of the Web Development program at Practicum by Yandex.
 It was created using HTML, JavaScript and CSS, based on the design brief.

 ### Project features